When and what to learn in a changing world: Information acquisition with and without fixed cost

 so it is optimal to immediately acquire information so as to jump to $\{q_0,q_1\}$.
 Now consider any $p$ such that $w$ is not locally affine at $p$ but $w$ is also not strictly concave in any $\pi$-neighborhood of $p$.
 Denote by $w'_\pi(p)$ the directional derivative of $w$ at $p$ in the direction of $\pi$ (which exists by Alexandrov's theorem).
 Concavity implies that for all $q$ in a $\pi$-neighborhood of $p$, $w(q) \leq w(p) + w'_\pi(p) (q - p)$ but since $w$ is strictly concave in no $\pi$-neighborhood of $p$ we must be able to find a $q$ such that this holds with equality.
 Fix such a $q$ and now consider the belief process which stays at $p$ until a random time when it jumps to $q$, and that random time is given by:

 Denote $\rho:= \lambda \frac{\pi-p}{q-p}$.
 It is direct to verify that this is a feasible belief process, assuming any arbitrary consistent distribution following the jump to $q$.
-First decompose the expectation of $P_t$ conditionally on the jump time, replace with explicit expression depending on whether or not the jump has occurred at $t$, then rearrange and compute integrals to obtain:

-This is sufficient to establish that $P$ is feasible.
-It only remains to establish that $P$ is optimal -- again, under a local understanding, fixing any optimal continuation policy after the jump to $q$.
-To do so, it suffices to establish that, by construction, the expected payoff at $p$ attains $w(p)$.
-First write this payoff explicitly:
+First decompose the expectation of $P_t$ conditionally on the jump time, replace with explicit expression depending on whether or not the jump has occurred at $t$, then rearrange and compute integrals to very that $\Esp[P_t] = p + \bigl( 1- e^{-\lambda t} \bigr)\bigl( \pi - p \bigr)$, i.e. $P$ is feasible.
+To show that $P$ is optimal, it suffices to establish that the expected payoff at $p$ attains $w(p)$.
+First write explicitly:

 Now observe that by optimality since waiting is always feasible at any point it must be that $r w(p) \geq f(p) + \lambda (\pi-p) w'_\pi(p)$.
 Given the assumptions on $p$ and the previous arguments, it must be optimal to wait arbitrary close to $p$ in the opposite direction from $\pi$, hence this actually must hold with equality at $p$.
 Furthermore recall that $q$ has been chosen so that $w(q) = w(p) + w'_\pi(p) (q - p)$.
 Replacing in the previous expression and rearranging gives that the payoff at $p$ is equal to: